-The thyroid is an endocrine gland, shaped like a butterfly, and it is located at the base of the neck.
-It produces hormones that regulate metabolic processes, growth, and development.
 It plays a very vital role in the endocrine system in the maintenance of energy levels of the body, protein synthesis, and health.
 Normal thyroid function seems essential for normal growth and development and is hence very vital for human health.

-The thyroid is a gland located at the front of the neck, just below the larynx (Adam's apple).
+Located at the front of the neck, just below the larynx (Adam's apple).

 It comprises the following parts:

-Isthmus: Thin band of tissue connecting the two lobes.
+Isthmus: Thin band of tissue connecting the two lobes

 The thyroid gland produces vital hormones and is controlled through a negative feedback loop involving the hypothalamus and pituitary.

-Calcitonin: A hormone concerned with calcium metabolism.
+Calcitonin: Concerned with calcium metabolism.

-TRH is released from the hypothalamus and stimulates the pituitary to release TSH.
-The TSH in turn causes the thyroid to produce T3 and T4.
+TSH in turn causes the thyroid to produce T3 and T4.

 Thyroid hormones have effects on many parts of the body.
 These include:

-They elevate the basal metabolic rate, which in essence is the rate at which the body makes energy out of the ingested nutrients.
+Enhance the rate at which the body makes energy from nutrients.

 These hormones are crucial in the normal growth of children.
-It is necessary for brain development.

 They aid in the maintenance of body temperature through an effect on the amount of heat given off by cells.

-Cardiovascular System: Controls heart rate and the force of contraction.
+Cardiovascular: Controls heart rate and the force of contraction.

 Nervous System: Affects mood, thought processes, and overall mental status.